UniSymNet: A Unified Symbolic Network Guided by Transformer: Results

 \subsubsection{Fitting Performance and Complexity}

-Fig. \ref{fig: Out-of-domain_Feynman.pdf} shows fitting performance and complexity comparisons on Feynman datasets.
-Our method achieves an average $R^2$ score of \textbf{0.9672} on the Feynman datasets, while ranks third in terms of expression complexity.
-This indicates that, given a similar level of expression complexity, our method provides better fitting performance.
+Fig. \ref{fig: Out-of-domain_Feynman.pdf} presents fitting performance and complexity comparisons on Feynman datasets.
+Our method ranks third in terms of expression complexity, while achieving an average $R^2$ score of \textbf{0.9786} on the noise-free Feynman datasets.

 Fig. \ref{fig: Out-of-domain_Strogatz.pdf} shows fitting performance and complexity comparisons on ODE-Strogatz datasets.
-UniSymNet achieved an average $R^2$ score of \textbf{0.9522} on this dataset, while also maintaining a relatively low level of expression complexity.
+UniSymNet achieved an average $R^2$ score of \textbf{0.9522} on the noise-free dataset, while also maintaining a relatively low expression complexity.
+These results indicate that, given a similar level of expression complexity, our method provides better fitting performance.

-Overall, UniSymNet shows strong fitting performance and low complexity across both datasets.
-Fig. \ref{fig: Out-of-domain_Feynman.pdf} and Fig. \ref{fig: Out-of-domain_Strogatz.pdf} further show that our method remains stable under varying noise levels, indicating the robustness of our method to different levels of noise.
+Overall, UniSymNet shows an excellent symbolic solution rate while maintaining high fitting accuracy with low complexity.
+Our method performs better on Feynman than on Strogatz because the value range distribution of the training data is more aligned with that of Feynman.
+As the noise increases, the symbolic accuracy and fitting performance of UniSymNet and other methods decrease accordingly.
+However, as shown in Fig. \ref{fig: Out-of-domain_Feynman.pdf} and Fig. \ref{fig: Out-of-domain_Strogatz.pdf}, our method remains stable across varying noise levels, consistent with the findings in Section \ref{sec: Ablation Studies}, which highlights its greater robustness relative to other methods.